History of Australia in Timeline

 1931: Statute of Westminster

-In 1931, the Statute of Westminster ended the ability of the UK to legislate for Australia at the federal level without Australia's consent.
+In 1931, the Statute of Westminster ended the UK's ability to legislate for Australia at the federal level without Australia's consent.

-From 1939, Australia joined the Allies in fighting the Second World War.
+From 1939, Australia joined the Allies in fighting the Second World War, with armed forces fighting in multiple theaters.

 1939: Statute of Westminster backdated

-In 1939, The Statute of Westminster was backdated to confirm the validity of legislation passed during World War II.
+In 1939, the Statute of Westminster was backdated to this year, to confirm the validity of legislation passed during World War II.

 1942: Statute of Westminster Adoption Act

-In 1942, Australia adopted the Statute of Westminster Adoption Act, further solidifying its autonomy from the United Kingdom.
+In 1942, the Statute of Westminster Adoption Act was enacted, further increasing Australia's autonomy from the United Kingdom.

-In 1945, Australia became one of the founding members of the United Nations.
+In 1945, Australia was one of the founding members of the United Nations.

 1949: Territory of Papua and New Guinea unified

-In 1949, the Territory of Papua and the Territory of New Guinea were unified as the Territory of Papua and New Guinea.
+In 1949, the Territory of Papua and the Territory of New Guinea were unified.

 1951: ANZUS treaty